matgomes/stolen-bike-challenge/README.md

 ## Your Mission
 Your task is to provide APIs for a frontend application that satisfies all requirements above.

+Please stick to the Product Requirements.
+You should not implement authorisation and authentication, as they are not important for the assessment.
+Assume everyone can make requests to any api.

 ## Tech Requirements
 - Node.js
 - You are free to use any framework, but it’s recommended that you use one that you’re good at